HMS Buffalo (1813): Royal Navy service

-Only three deaths were ever recorded on Buffalo, a remarkable record considering the medical practices of that period and volumes of passengers she transported.
+Only three deaths were ever recorded on Buffalo, a remarkable record considering the medical practices of that period and the number of passengers she transported.

 S. Hindmarsh may have been captain in 1837 but James Wood returned to command and would remain her captain until her loss.
 Wood sailed Buffalo to Quebec with 300 soldiers as reinforcements for the British forces dealing with the Rebellions of 1837 there.

 Charles Morgan Lewis, who had captained the schooner Isabella on her mission to rescue survivors of Charles Eaton from the Torres Strait Islands, is recorded as having travelled as a passenger on Buffalo with the young orphan William D'Oyly, who had survived the wreck and subsequent massacre, back to London from Sydney Cove, departing on 13 May 1838.

 On 28 September 1839 she sailed from Quebec with 82 American patriots and 58 French prisoners from Lower Canada who were convicts and part of the Upper Canada Rebellion in 1838.
 On 12 October a conspiracy to murder the ship's crew was attempted, but was discovered, and the rebels secured.
 The mutiny was reported in the Morning Chronicle on 22 November, and much later in the Sydney Herald on 22 April 1840.
-The Americans were transported to Hobart, Tasmania and the French convicts were brought to Sydney, New South Wales.
+The Americans were transported to Hobart, Tasmania and the French convicts were brought to Sydney.

 She was fitted as a timber carrier again in 1839.